Course rules for F6L Graduate Diploma of Music (Specialisation)

 (a) an applicant who has qualified for admission to a bachelor degree in Music in the University of Tasmania;

-(b) an applicant who holds a degree of another university or tertiary institution approved by the Faculty for this purpose, and who is deemed by the Faculty to be equivalent to a candidate in paragraph (a);
+(b) an applicant who holds a degree of another university or tertiary institution approved by the College for this purpose, and who is deemed by the Faculty to be equivalent to a candidate in paragraph (a);

-(c) in exceptional circumstances a person who holds a tertiary qualification and whose employment experience indicates a level of knowledge and skill deemed by the Faculty to be sufficient to complete the course satisfactorily
+(c) in exceptional circumstances a person who holds a tertiary qualification and whose employment experience indicates a level of knowledge and skill deemed by the College to be sufficient to complete the course satisfactorily

 2 Candidates for the award shall complete the award requirements, as hereinafter prescribed, in not less than 2 semesters of full-time study (or its equivalent) and not more than 2 calendar years of part-time study, from the time of first enrolment.

 3 To qualify for the award, the candidate shall:

 - pass a total of units comprising 100%:

 - a compulsory core of study (62.5%) in one of five specializations performance, cabaret, composition, musicology or orchestral studies;

 - and 3 elective units offered within the College

 - and undertake such practical exercises/experience as may be required to satisfy the award requirements.